Originate/mycha/README.md

     ```coffee
     module.exports =

+      # Environment variables to add to process.env when running mocha
+      mochaEnv: {}

       # Default options to pass to mocha (can be overriden by command line options)
       mochaOptions:
         colors: yes